Places to Love: Hong Kong

 PLACES AND STORIES TO LOVE

 Creativity Booms in a Former Government Building

-In a city where old building are knocked down to put up another skyscraper, it’s rare to find a place like PMQ.
+In a city where old buildings are knocked down to put up another skyscraper, it’s rare to find a place like PMQ.
 Built in 1951 as the Police Married Quarters, this utilitarian building was reimagined as a hub for creativity in 2010.
-Today, it’s filled with artist and designers, restaurants, shops and a rooftop garden.
+Today, it’s filled with artists and designers, restaurants, shops, and a rooftop garden.

 How to Gossip Like a Hongkonger